wltkdrms/Mq1010/majorAssignmentTopic1/README.txt

 standard loop.
 While that approach is slightly more efficient for large datasets, our recursive solution is more elegant and allows us to demonstrate our understanding of recursive programming in a meaningful way.
 Overall, our choices balance clarity, modularity, and assignment requirements effectively.
+      Another important method is the attack(Character target) method in the Character class.
+In our current implementation, this method directly calculates the damage by subtracting the target's defense from the attacker's attack value, ensuring the damage is never negative.
+While this works fine, an alternative and more modular approach would be to move the damage calculation into a separate helper method, such as calculateDamage().
+This would make the code easier to read, test, and reuse in other combat-related methods, such as special moves or random event handling.
+Delegating responsibilities to helper methods keeps the main logic cleaner and better organized.